markjlyon/spaceopera/EPISODES.md

 The USC is requested for an unusual diplomatic mission that could change the balance of power in the quadrant, but nothing is as it appears.
 The Prophitess is out of service and undergoes several needed upgrades.

 ### EPISODE 01x10 - ?
-The Hector is out of service and undergoes several needed upgrades.
+The Ajax is out of service and undergoes several needed upgrades.

 ### EPISODE 01x11 - ?
 This episode has no description yet.